whatwg/console/README.md

-# Console Specification
+# Console Standard

-For several users most web browsers have shipped some form of JavaScript developer console.
+All web browsers, and most other JavaScript environments, have shipped some form of developer console.
+This standard attempts to finally define the semantics of the console APIs, in an attempt to create convergence.

-Unfortunately, without a standard specification, each browser has implemented the language bindings of this console differently, a list containing some of the differences is available in the [NOTES.md](NOTES.md).
+A list containing some of the observed differences so far in different environments is available in [NOTES.md](NOTES.md).

-This specification aims to standardize and extend the current web browser behavior.

-## WIP
+## Work in progress

 This specification is still in its very early stages.
 It is very much a work in progress.

-## The Specification
+## Building the spec

-The Console Specification is written in [`Bikeshed`](https://github.com/tabatkins/bikeshed) and is tracked in this repository as `index.bs`.
+The Console Standard is written in [Bikeshed](https://github.com/tabatkins/bikeshed), with an additional bit of help from [emu-algify](https://www.npmjs.com/package/emu-algify).
+The main source is in the file `index.bs`.

-The latest rendered version can be viewed at <https://terinjokes.github.io/console-spec>.
+To build the standard locally, you will need a recent version of [Node.js](https://nodejs.org/en/).
+Run `npm install` in the root directory to set things up.
+Then the Makefile should take care of the rest by calling out to the Bikeshed web service.